No. 7 Arizona beats No. 5 Oregon 83-80 for Pac-12 title - News 12 Now

 Arizona continued to hit shots and disrupt Oregon’s offense, pushing the lead to 14 in the opening 4½ minutes of the second half.

-The Ducks finally started to hit shots and disrupted Arizona’s offensive with full-court pressure, cutting the lead to 60-56 midway through.
+The Ducks finally started to make shots and disrupted Arizona’s offense with full-court pressure, whittling away at the lead.

-Oregon kept hitting shots, but so did Arizona to keep its slim lead.
-The Wildcats missed four free throws in the final minute to allow Oregon to pull within two, but Trier sealed it with his free throws.
+Oregon pulled to 79-77 on Jordan Bell’s layup with 26 seconds left, but Trier closed it out with his free throws.

+“I think we scored enough,” Dorsey said.
+“It just came down to the defensive end.”

 BIG PICTURE